boazbk/tcs/lec_06a_universality.md

 ~~~~

 This is rather repetitive, and more importantly, does not capture the fact that there is a _single_ algorithm to compute the parity on all inputs.
-Typical programming language use the notion of _loops_ to express such an algorithm, and so we might have wanted to use code such as:
+Typical programming language use the notion of _loops_ to express such an algorithm, and so we would rather write something like:

 ~~~~ { .go .numberLines }
 # s is the "running parity", initalized to 0